SpackiGabriel/covid19-viralpneumonia-cnn-analysis/readme_en.md

 # Results

-I am pleased to inform that I achieved consistent results.
-For better consistency among comparisons, analyzing only the accuracy and loss of the models would not be sufficient.
-Therefore, detailed results are available in the testing-models.ipynb file.
-In it, it is possible to analyze the accuracy of each model in each case.
+I am pleased to inform you that I have achieved consistent results.
+However, for a better analysis among the comparisons, simply observing the accuracy and loss numbers of the models would not be sufficient.
+That's why detailed results have been provided in the testing-models.ipynb file.
+In it, you can analyze the metrics of each model on the test set.
+(Note: the test set was compiled with real images available on Google Images and various medical websites.)
+For an analysis of the metrics of each model on the validation dataset, you can find the graphs in the respective model's file.

 These results establish a promising foundation for future enhancements and applications.
 Therefore, I intend to continue developing my skills in Machine Learning at LAMIA.